johnbintz/jasmine-headless-webkit/README.md

+_I am looking for a new maintainer for this project.
+Please contact me via GitHub if you're interested._

 # Jasmine Headless WebKit runner

 Run your specs at sonic boom speed!
 No pesky reload button or page rendering slowdowns!